 LOTS OF LIGHT AND MINIMAL WINDOW TREATMENTS

 Hang curtains as high as possible and let them kiss the floor.
 This will make your ceilings look taller and your windows too!

 If your room has limited windows or none at all then flood this room with lighting from a few sources.
-Overhead, table and task lighting should be used to create pools of overlapping light.
+Overhead, table, and task lighting should be used to create pools of overlapping light.

 ADD A MIRROR

 Adding a mirror can fool the eye and make a small room look bigger.
-The most ideal place to hang a small room is…
+The ideal place to hang a small room is…

 - perpendicular to a window so the view reflects into a room